Danielle Laraque-Arena

 Danielle Laraque-Arena is an American physician, academic, and administrator.
-A prolific and internationally renown pediatrician, she is currently a Professor of Clinical Epidemiology and Pediatrics at the Columbia University Mailman School of Public Health and a Senior Scholar-in-Residence at the New York Academy of Medicine.
+She is a Professor of Clinical Epidemiology and Pediatrics at the Columbia University Mailman School of Public Health and a Senior Scholar-in-Residence at the New York Academy of Medicine.

 Previously, Laraque-Arena was a professor at the Albert Einstein College of Medicine and the Mount Sinai School of Medicine, as well as chair of the pediatrics department at Maimonides Medical Center.
-From 2016 to 2018, she served as President of State University of New York Upstate Medical University, succeeding Gregory Eastwood as the first woman to hold office.
-In this capacity, she concurrently served as Chief Executive Officer of the Upstate Health System.
+From 2016 to 2018, she was President of State University of New York Upstate Medical University, succeeding Gregory Eastwood as the first woman to hold office.
+In this capacity, she concurrently was Chief Executive Officer of the Upstate Health System.

 Throughout her career, she has published over 120 peer-reviewed monographs, articles, and educational pamphlets including the Principles of Global Child Health: Education and Research (AAP Books, 2019), Ending the War Against Children: The Rights of Children to Live Free of Violence (Elsevier, 2021), and Leadership at the Intersection of Gender & Race in Healthcare and Science: Case Studies and Tools (Routledge, 2022).

 Early life and education

 Danielle Laraque-Arena was born along with two brothers in Port-au-Prince, Haiti, daughter of Paul and Marcelle Laraque.
 Her grandparents ran a pharmacy, and her grandfather was a physician.
 Her father was a poet, activist, and critic of Haitian president François Duvalier.
 He fled Haiti for Spain in 1960 when Duvalier's police were targeting political dissidents.
 He then immigrated to the United States in 1961; Marcelle joined him in 1962, and their children and a grandmother joined them soon afterward, when Danielle was 7 years old.
 The family lived in Queens in New York City.
 There her father initially worked as a parking attendant at New York University and her mother became a clerk at the United Nations.

 Her father took night classes to earn a bachelor's degree and took a job at Fordham Preparatory School, teaching Latin and Spanish.
 His position afforded Laraque-Arena tuition free enrollment at Fordham University, which she attended for two years.
-She spent her third year abroad at the University of Leeds in England, later transferring to the University of California, Los Angeles, where she earned a B.S. in Chemistry in 1976.
+She spent her third year abroad at the University of Leeds in England, later transferring to the University of California, Los Angeles, where she earned a B.S. in chemistry in 1976.
 She then received a full-tuition scholarship to the David Geffen School of Medicine at UCLA, where she earned a Doctorate of Medicine.